acsoteldo/Python-NOTES/software-lifecycle/sdlc-description.md

 13. **Feature-Driven Development (FDD)**:
     - FDD is an iterative and incremental model that focuses on developing individual features.
 It's particularly useful for large projects with complex requirements.

-Each of these SDLC models has its own advantages and drawbacks, and the choice of which one to use depends on the specific project's requirements, constraints, and goals.
-Different organizations and teams may prefer different SDLC models based on their project needs.